Who is Ron Elliott?

 My global work and extensive travel experience, varied careers, leadership skills, adaptability and accountability along with an appreciation of people and diversity, as well as being a father and grandfather, has equipped me with the necessary credentials for this role.

-I’m proud, enthusiastic and very pleased to be Australia’s Honorary Consul in Northern Thailand.
-I consider this an opportunity to give back to and promote Australia and foster good relations with Thailand, were I now resides.
+I’m proud & pleased to be Australia’s Honorary Consul in Northern Thailand.
+I consider this an opportunity to give back to and promote Australia and foster good relations with Thailand, were I now reside.

-My partner Ace and I are happy in Thailand, look forward to exploring and experiencing new travel and food exploration, enjoying our home, garden, and pets.
+My partner Ace spent 20+ years in Australia, working & learning in hospitality & healthcare.
+We are happy in Thailand, look forward to exploring and experiencing new travel and food exploration, enjoying our home, garden, and pets.
 Lex the English cream golden retriever and Lucas and Lindsay, a pair of Burman cats, enjoy privileges of the house.